-Anemia in MDS 3
+Anaemia in MDS 3

 Neutropenia in MDS 5

 Thrombocytopenia in MDS 7

 Fever 9

 Tracking My Blood Counts 10

-Diarrhea 11
+Diarrhoea 11

 Constipation 12

 Nausea and Vomiting 13

 Injection Site Reactions 15

 Skin Rashes 17

 Fatigue 18

 Anxiety 19

 Depression 20

-When Should I Call My Health Care Provider?
+When Should I Call My Health Care Team?
 21

 References 22

-QUICK TIPS Anemia in MDS
+Anaemia in MDS

-Definition: Anemia is a decrease in the number of red blood cells that are available in the blood to carry oxygen to all the tissues of the body.
+Definition: Anaemia is a decrease in the number of red blood cells that are available in the blood to carry oxygen to all the tissues of the body.
 Oxygen is needed by all of the body's cells to grow, carry out their specific functions, and divide.
 When the number of red blood cells falls below a certain level, the amount of oxygen also falls, such that cells and tissues do not receive enough oxygen.
 Without oxygen to provide the energy to carry out specific functions, cells become less efficient and fatigued.

-Anemia is a common finding in patients with MDS due to the ineffective blood cell development in the bone marrow.
-Anemia may affect each person differently based on their general state of health, age, and the severity of the anemia.
-Anemic patients generally experience fatigue and report that they are tired much of the time and have no energy.
-Anemia varies in its severity.
-In mild anemia, patients may feel well or just slightly fatigued.
-In moderate anemia almost all patients experience some fatigue, which may be accompanied by heart palpitations, shortness of breath, and pale skin.
-In severe anemia, almost all patients appear pale and report chronic overwhelming fatigue and shortness of breath.
-Because severe anemia reduces blood flow to the heart, older patients may be more likely to experience cardiovascular symptoms, including chest pain.
-Although chronic anemia is seldom life threatening, it can drastically reduce a patient's quality of life.
+Anaemia is a common finding in patients with MDS due to the ineffective blood cell development in the bone marrow.
+Anaemia may affect each person differently based on their general state of health, age, and the severity of the anaemia.
+Anaemic patients generally experience fatigue and report that they are tired much of the time and have no energy.
+Anaemia varies in its severity.
+In mild anaemia, patients may feel well or just slightly fatigued.
+In moderate anaemia almost all patients experience some fatigue, which may be accompanied by heart palpitations, shortness of breath, and pale skin.
+In severe anaemia, almost all patients appear pale and report chronic overwhelming fatigue and shortness of breath.
+Because severe anaemia reduces blood flow to the heart, older patients may be more likely to experience cardiovascular symptoms, including chest pain.
+Although chronic anaemia is seldom life threatening, it can drastically reduce a patient's quality of life.

-Symptoms of anemia:
+Symptoms of anaemia:

-- Shortness of breath (especially during exercise)
+- · Shortness of breath (especially during exercise)

 - Palpitations (feeling skipped or irregular heart beat)

-- Pale skin
+- · Pale skin

 - Mental confusion or difficulty concentrating

 - Lightheadedness or dizziness, especially when standing

-- Feeling tired (fatigue) and/or weak
+- · Feeling tired (fatigue) and/or weak

 - Rapid heart rate (tachycardia)

-- Chest pain
+- · Chest pain

 - Headache

-How is anemia measured?
+How is anaemia measured?

-Anemia is characterized by a persistently low hematocrit (a measure of the body's red blood cell volume) or persistently low levels of hemoglobin (the blood protein that carries oxygen to the body's tissues).
+Anaemia is characterized by a persistently low haematocrit (a measure of the body's red blood cell volume) or persistently low levels of haemoglobin (the blood protein that carries oxygen to the body's tissues).

-Hemoglobin is measured from a blood sample and the amount present is expressed in units of grams per deciliter, abbreviated g/dL.
-The normal value for hemoglobin varies by age and gender.
-Anemia occurs when hemoglobin concentrations fall below 12 g/dL for women and 13 g/dL for men.
-The severity of anemia is categorized by the following hemoglobin concentration ranges:
+Haemoglobin is measured from a blood sample and the amount present is expressed in units of grams per liter, abbreviated g/L. The normal value for haemoglobin varies by age and gender.
+Anaemia occurs when haemoglobin concentrations fall below 120 g/L for women and 130 g/L for men.
+The severity of anaemia is categorized by the following haemoglobin concentration ranges: